Ringo Starr: 1998–2003: Mercury albums and Ringo Rama

 Starr was inducted into the Percussive Arts Society Hall of Fame in 2002, joining an elite group of drummers and percussionists that include Buddy Rich, William F. Ludwig Sr. and William F. Ludwig Jr. On 29 November 2002 (the first anniversary of Harrison's death), he performed "Photograph" and a cover of Carl Perkins' "Honey Don't" at the Concert for George held in the Royal Albert Hall, London.
 Early the following year, he released the album Ringo Rama, which contained a song he co-wrote as a tribute to Harrison, "Never Without You".
 Also in 2003, he formed Pumkinhead Records with All-Starr Band member Mark Hudson.
 The label was not prolific, but their first signing was Liam Lynch, who produced a 2003 LP entitled Fake Songs.

+2003–2009: Choose Love and Liverpool 8

 Starr served as an honorary Santa Tracker and voice-over personality in 2003 and 2004 during the London stop in Father Christmas's annual Christmas Eve journey, as depicted in the annual NORAD tracks Santa program.
 According to NORAD officials, he was "a Starr in the east" who helped guide North American Aerospace Defense Command's Santa-tracking tradition.